manuelfs12/Personal-Wiki/web-development/javascript-frameworks/react/README.md

   )
 }
 ```
+The content of a React component (usually) needs to contain one root element, if not, it will throw an error.
 We can wrap it on a `<div>` or use what Ract calls [fragments](https://reactjs.org/docs/fragments.html#short-syntax) which look like this: `<> </>`.

 #### Props